 At a glance

-Positive or negative – the test is not always clear.
+However, neither a positive nor a negative test is a guarantee of imminent or imminent ovulation.
 Diseases and medications, individually different LH levels as well as the sensitivity of the respective test system influence the result.
 Individual LH concentrations in combination with the different sensitivity of the ovulation test used can be the cause that the test works well for one woman and for the other not.

 - Wendler, N. (2017): Ovulationstest, URL: https://www.netdoktor.de/kinderwunsch/ovulationstest/, Retrieved 18.06.2019